scy639/Extreme-Two-View-Geometry-From-Object-Poses-with-Diffusion-Models/README.md

 For more config, refer to src/root_config.py -->

 ## Todo List
+- [ ] Check setup; check released version's performance is the same as the version when doing experiments
 - [ ] Upload GSO testset to a cloud drive
 - [ ] Remove unused code; better document and comment
 - [ ] Provide command line interface